Test Score Algorithms for Budgeted Stochastic Utility Maximization: Numerical experiments

 In~\eqref{SE:measure}, $\alpha$ and $\beta$ can be interpreted as the numbers of ``virtual" up-votes and down-votes for an answer, respectively.
 We can also interpret $\alpha + \beta$ to roughly correspond to the actual number of votes for an answer needed for them to have an effect on the value of this answer. $s(a,q)$ starts with the initial value of $\alpha/(\alpha+\beta)$.
-Hence, the initial value is determined by the relative size of $\alpha$ and $\beta$.
+Hence, the initial value is determined by the relative values of $\alpha$ and $\beta$.
 When $\alpha=\beta$, this value is $1/2$, indicating that an answer can be good or bad with equal chance.
-When $\alpha <\beta$, the value is less than $1/2$, which means that an user's initial judgement over an answer is generally bad and an answer should receive more up-votes to acheive a high value in comparison to the $\alpha=\beta$ case.
+When $\alpha <\beta$, the value is less than $1/2$, which means that a user's initial judgement over an answer is generally bad and an answer should receive more up-votes to achieve a high value in comparison to the $\alpha=\beta$ case.
 Moreover, for $s(a,q)$ to get significantly greater than $\alpha/(\alpha+\beta)$, answer $a$ should receive a large number of up-votes compared to the magnitude of $\alpha$ and $\alpha+\beta$.
-We test the following 6 choices of $(\alpha,\beta)$:
+We test the 6 choices of $(\alpha,\beta)$ shown in Table~\ref{tab:ab}.

 The pairs with $\alpha/\beta=1/2$ are called ``balanced" while the ones with $\alpha/\beta=1/4$ are called ``conservative".
 Depending on the size of $\alpha+\beta$, we call $(\alpha)$ small, medium, or large.
-We computed the $s(a,q)$ value of every question submitted by the 89 users, and Figure~\ref{fig:value-distribution} shows how the values are distributed for different choices of $\alpha$ and $\beta$.
+We computed the $s(a,q)$ value of every question submitted by the 89 users.
+Figure~\ref{fig:value-distribution} shows how the values are distributed for different choices of $\alpha$ and $\beta$.